MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/includes/quickstarts-sdk/image-analysis-csharp-sdk.md

 > You can also analyze a local image.
 See the [ComputerVisionClient](/dotnet/api/microsoft.azure.cognitiveservices.vision.computervision.computervisionclient) methods, such as **AnalyzeImageInStreamAsync**.
 Or, see the sample code on [GitHub](https://github.com/Azure-Samples/cognitive-services-quickstart-code/blob/master/dotnet/ComputerVision/ImageAnalysisQuickstart.cs) for scenarios involving local images.

 > [!TIP]
-> The Image Analysis API can do many different operations other than generate image tags.
+> The Analyze Image API can do many different operations other than generate image tags.
 See the [Image Analysis how-to guide](../../how-to/call-analyze-image.md) for examples that showcase all of the available features.

 ## Prerequisites